Iz-HaruVN/screen-magnifier/README.md

 # screen-magnifier
-a screen magnifier coded in c#
+a screen magnifier coded in c# using Windows Form App preset